awsdocs/aws-cost-management-user-guide/doc_source/close-account.md

 ### Your agreement with AWS<a name="aws-agreement"></a>

-Your closure of your AWS account serves as notice to us that you want to terminate the AWS customer agreement or other agreement with AWS that governs your AWS account, solely with respect to the specific AWS account\.
+Your closure of your AWS account serves as a notice to us that you want to terminate the AWS customer agreement or other agreements with AWS that governs your AWS account, solely with respect to the specific AWS account\.
 If you reopen your AWS account during the *post\-closure period* \(that is, within 90 days after your account is closed\), you agree that the same agreement terms will govern your access to and use of the service offerings through your reopened AWS account\.

 If you close the account that you're using for the AWS Firewall Manager administrator, AWS and Firewall Manager handle the closure as follows: